 - Open Friday, Saturday, and Sunday only

 Discovery Green is another popular spot for kayaking in Houston.
 Kinder Lake offers a few different activities; you can rent remote control sailboats, but if you prefer to be in the water yourself, you can rent kayaks for a short kayak ride around the lake.
 Discovery Green kayak rentals are also run by Bayou City Adventures.
-These kayaks can hold up to three passengers, and if you have kids, they can even go with a guide for an extra $
+These kayaks can hold up to three passengers, and if you have kids, they can even go with a guide.

 $5 for 15 minutes

 This location for kayaking in Houston is currently closed.

 Lake Conroe spans 21,000 acres and is a great destination for boating of all kinds.
 If you’re looking for kayaking, here are a few outfitters that rent kayaks on the lake.

 North Lake Conroe Paddling Company is a reservation-only outfitter renting a variety of sit on top kayaks.
 Sit on top kayaks are great for people who want to get in and out while on the water, so you can enjoy swimming in Lake Conroe, too.

 Kayakers are provided with life vests and a map, and can paddle a variety of different routes, from exploring nearby creeks to paddling over to the Sam Houston National Forest.
 NLCPC employees help launch your kayak for you from a grassy beach, which makes it easy for you to get in.